 If available, the absolute and relative fluid deficit can be calculated from a pre-illness weight: 1 kilogram of weight loss is equivalent to 1 L of fluid deficit.
 In the absence of a reliable pre-illness comparison weight, the diagnosis of dehydration is based primarily on historical data and physical examination findings (Table 81-1).

-Laboratory tests are not needed in mild to moderate cases of dehydration but may be helpful in some cases where results of a basic metabolic panel may help classify ...
+Laboratory tests are not needed in mild to moderate cases of dehydration but may be helpful in some cases where results of a basic metabolic panel may help classify the type ...